Sharon Glassburn, MA, MFT

 More Info About My Practice

-I am an unlicensed clinician with a Master's degree from Adler University in Chicago, Illinois.
-Because of my licensure status, I receive outside clinical supervision for my work.
-Before choosing to work independently, I have been practicing for more than 3 years across diverse settings (a community clinic, a walk-in center, a public school, and a private group practice).
-I currently meet the IL licensure requirements for clinical (face-to-face) and total work hours; I am acquiring the last of my supervision hours necessary to sit for the national exam.
+I am a currently unlicensed clinician with a Master's degree from Adler University in Chicago, Illinois.
+I have practiced for more than 4 years across diverse settings (a community family counseling center, a walk-in LGBTQ peer counseling center, a public middle school, and a private group practice) before venturing out on my own.
+I currently meet the IL marriage and family therapist licensure requirements for clinical (face-to-face) and total work hours; I am acquiring the last of my supervision hours necessary to sit for the national exam.
 During supervision appointments, every effort will be made to respect your privacy and personhood, keeping your case information confidential.
-(If you have any questions about what this means, please do not hesitate to contact me and ask!)
+(If you have questions about this process or what any of the above means, please do not hesitate to ask!)

 Specific Issue(s) I'm Skilled at Helping With

-Coming out (as lesbian, gay, bisexual, transsexual, asexual, kinky, or queer); Negotiating boundaries in romantic relationships; Writer's block; Adjustment issues in blended families; Gender nonconformity; Self esteem
+Coming out (as lesbian, gay, bisexual, transgender, asexual, kinky, or queer); Negotiating boundaries in romantic relationships; Writer's block; Adjustment issues in blended families; Gender nonconformity; Self esteem

 My View on the Nature of 'Disorders'

-I identify as a family therapist in large part because of an emphasis on systemic functioning rather than individual pathology and disorder.
+I identify as a family therapist in large part to emphasize systemic functioning rather than individual pathology and disorder.
 Our psychiatric labels reflect the culture in which we are living and the values of the systems around us.
 By tracing the dominant narratives of the cultures in which we are embedded, we can often make better sense of presenting problems and deconstruct meaning to live more authentically according to our own values.

 My Blog Posts